 GoDaddy says restructuring to impact 814 employees

-REUTERS: Web hosting company GoDaddy Inc on Wednesday announced a restructuring plan that will affect about 12 per cent of its total workforce, or about 814 employees, due to the fallout from the coronavirus crisis.
+REUTERS: Web hosting company GoDaddy on Wednesday (Jun 24) announced a restructuring plan that will affect about 12 per cent of its total workforce, or about 814 employees, due to the fallout from the coronavirus crisis.

 The world's largest domain registrar said the employees will either be let go or be moved to other roles and locations and will add about US$15 million in pre-tax charges.